jlavezzo/CitizenEngage/README.md

 # CitizenEngage
-*CitizenEngage* aims to bridge the gap between citizens and the government by providing a platform for seamless communication, feedback, and participation in government initiatives.
+*CitizenEngage* is a [Malawi](https://en.wikipedia.org/wiki/Malawi) based project that aims to bridge the gap between citizens and the government by providing a platform for seamless communication, feedback, and participation in government initiatives.

 ## Features: